Boris Johnson asks Huawei’s detractors to suggest alternatives

 Tuesday, 14 January 2020

-Prime Minister Boris Johnson arrives back at 10 Downing Street after visiting Buckingham Palace where he was given permission to form the next government.
+Prime Minister Boris Johnson arrives back at 10 Downing Street after visiting Buckingham Palace.
 Source: Getty Images

 British Prime Minister Boris Johnson has called on Huawei’s detractors to propose alternatives to the Chinese supplier, which is ahead of its competitors in 5G technology.

 Interviewed on BBC Breakfast, the Prime Minister stressed that “the British public deserve to have access to the best possible technology.”
 He recalled that his government would like to focus on modernizing infrastructure and providing access to high-speed internet for all.

 “Now, if people oppose one brand or another, then they have to tell us what’s the alternative, right?”
 Johnson added, in an obvious reference to Huawei’s advance in 5G, the new generation of mobile technology linking connected devices.